Tarandeep-s1ngh/Restaurant-website/README.md

-# coursera-webdev
+# Restaurant Website

-My first repository.
-(For coursera html, css, javascript course)
+Website for a Chinese Restaurant.
+This is my first repository.